rfdrake/tel/README.md

 the COMMANDS.md file for descriptions of some of the options and examples of their use.

-Once you've copied and modified telrc, you should put tel and mktelrc somewhere in the system $PATH for the users.
+Once you've done that I would suggest running the usual build commands to handle the script installation:

+1. perl Makefile.PL
+2. make
+3. make install

-Once you're ready to go, you can instruct your users to run "mktelrc".
+When you're ready to go, you can instruct your users to run "mktelrc".
 This will prompt them for the username and password they use for routers, then write them to a .telrc2 file in their home directory.